shhesterka04/shhesterka04/README.md

 ## 👨‍💻 Work experience
 - Golang Backend Developer at [Wimark Systems](https://wimark.com/company) (December 2023 - Present day)
+  - Development and testing of Wimark products like Wimark One and WLC
+  - Built and maintained test environments for effective code verification, testing, and integration
+  - Conducted code evaluation and refinement, enhancing documentation for improved clarity and maintainability

 ## 👨‍🔬 Research Experience